kseremet/openshift-virtualization-demo/README.md

 which are already supported by OpenShift Virtualization.

 To show this is already possible with the current `ContainerDisk` implementation a Proof-Of-Concept was created.
-The PoC can be found[here](https://github.com/0xFelix/kubevirt/tree/virtctl-exportcd).
+The PoC can be found [here](https://github.com/0xFelix/kubevirt/tree/virtctl-exportcd).